-Cash Provided by Financing Activities
+Cash Provided and Used in Financing Activities.

 Cash provided and used by financing activities primarily consist of net proceeds from issuance or repayments of debt, new issuance of equity, or payment of contingent consideration in the form of earnout liabilities.